JasonOVHolt/HytaleMassBlockGenerator/README.md

 # HytaleMassBlockGenerator
-Using a list of images, this tool creates all the necessary json and icons needed for a hytale mod
+Using a list of images, this tool creates all the necessary json and icons needed for a hytale mod.

+Required Packages:
+  Pillow